Absoluteness via Resurrection: Introduction

-$\BB /_G$ will denote the quotient of a boolean algebra $\BB$ by the ideal dual to the filter $G$, $\BB \ast \dot{\CC}$ will denote the usual two-step iteration: references are \cite{jech:set_theory, a:viale:semiproper_iterations}. $\Coll(\alpha,\beta)$ is the L\'evy collapse that generically adds a surjective function from $\alpha$ to $\beta$, $\Add(\alpha,\beta)$ is the ${<}\alpha$-closed poset that generically adds $\beta$ many subsets to $\alpha$.
-In general we shall feel free to confuse a partial order with its boolean completion.
-When we believe that this convention may generate misunderstandings we shall be explicitly more careful.
+We use $\Coll(\kappa,{<}\lambda)$ for the L\'evy collapse that generically adds a surjective function from $\kappa$ to any $\gamma < \lambda$, $\Add(\kappa,\lambda)$ for the ${<}\kappa$-closed poset that generically adds $\lambda$ many subsets to $\kappa$.
+We prefer the notation ``$X$ has the ${<}\kappa$-\emph{property}'' for all properties that are defined in terms of $\forall \gamma < \kappa ~ \phi(\gamma, X)$ for some formula $\phi$.
+In all such cases we explicitly avoid the notation ``$\kappa$-\emph{property}'' and use ${<}\kappa^+$-\emph{property} instead.
+In general we feel free to confuse a partial order $P$ with its Boolean completion $\RO(P)$ and a Boolean algebra $\BB$ with the partial order $\BB^+$ given by its positive elements.
+Once again, when we believe that this convention may generate misunderstandings we shall be explicitly more careful.

-Given an elementary embedding $j: V \to M$ with $M \subseteq V$, we will use $\crit(j)$ to denote the critical point of $j$, and say that $j$ is $\lambda$-supercompact iff ${}^\lambda M \subseteq M$, and that a cardinal $\kappa$ is \emph{supercompact} iff for every $\lambda$ there exists a $\lambda$-supercompact elementary embedding with critical point $\kappa$.
-Our reference text for large cardinals is \cite{kanamori:higher_infinite}, while for forcing axioms is~\cite[Ch.
-3]{bekkali:set_theory}.